 Scenario 5 (cyclone tracks):~\\ ${m}^{(1)}(t) = $ ${m}^{(2)}(t) = $ ${m}^{(3)}(t) = $

 Scenario 6 (helixes with variable radii): ~\\ ${m}^{(1)}(t) = $ ${m}^{(2)}(t) = $ ${m}^{(3)}(t) = $

-Scenarios 4 and 5 are representatives of the closed and nonclosed curves.
-We provide the visualization (Figure \ref{models}) and the clustering results of Scenarios 4 and 5 in this paper; the results for the remaining scenarios are provided in the Supplementary Material.
+Scenarios 4 and 5 are representatives of closed and nonclosed curves.
+The visualization (Figure \ref{models}) and the clustering results of Scenarios 4 and 5 are provided in this paper; the results for the remaining scenarios are provided in the supplementary material.